 According to this Harvard Business Review when referencing why companies fail at leadership development they uncovered most companies fail due to senior executives who don’t work as a team and haven’t committed to a new direction or acknowledged necessary changes in their own behavior as a key driver.
 In conjunction with you organisational goals, This is where we at logicearth can help.

-With our Percipio platform we can help develop leadership plans which are regularly updated with the latest trends, developed by industry leaders and curated to suit learners needs, accessible on-the-go on any device through a tailored mix of videos, ebooks and podcasts.
+With our Percipio platform we can help develop leadership journeys which are regularly updated with the latest trends, developed by industry leaders and curated to suit learners needs, accessible on-the-go on any device through a tailored mix of videos, ebooks and podcasts.

 Contact us for more information on how to keep your leaders on top of their game and create a highly skilled pipeline for leadership roles within your organisation.